act65/masters-thesis/hrl/README.md

 - [ ] More complex action spaces!!
 - [ ] A way to generate toy HRL puzzles/envs.
 Want a set of priors!
 What properties do they have?!
 - [ ] What if we could learn a disentangled set of actions!?
 And then compose them into more abstract actions!?
 How do disentangled transitions correspond to disentangled actions!? (in what sense would the actions be disentangled. in the change in state?)
+- [ ] When is negative transfer guaranteed not to occur!?

 > Approximation perspective: we have a set of options and we want to use them to approximate the optimal policy.
 A good set of options can efficiently achieve an accurate approximation.